 Pipe a small amount of lemon buttercream onto one macaron shell, then carefully place the matched shell on top to make a sandwich.
 Macarons stay fresh at room temperature up to 5 days, or in the refrigerator up to 1 week.
 Keep in mind, macarons will lose crunch as time goes on.
 Baked macaron shells freeze well, up to 2 months.
 Thaw in refrigerator overnight.

-Do not use pasteurized egg whites.
+Egg whites: do not use pasteurized egg whites.
 Crack an egg and use a real egg white.

-Do not use liquid food coloring.
+Gel coloring: do not use liquid food coloring.
 AmeriColor is my go-to gel coloring.